lesshint/lesshint/README.md

 ## Configuration
 For information on how to configure `lesshint` and other available options, see the [user guide](/docs/user-guide/configuration.md).

-Since `lesshint` is highly customizable we recommend you to also take a look at the [available linter options](/lib/linters/README.md) to tailor it to your needs.
+Since `lesshint` is highly customizable we recommend you to also take a look at the [available rule options](/lib/linters/README.md) to tailor it to your needs.

 ## CLI usage
 Run `lesshint` from the command-line by passing one or more files/directories to recursively scan.